Antimicrobial Stewardship

 Simjee S, Henninger M, Ippolito G and Atkinson J. 2022.
 Can we align antibiotic policies at an international level in the absence of harmonized definitions?
 Journal of Antimicrobial Chemotherapy, 77: 549–555. https://doi.org/10.1093/jac/dkab465

-Trongjit S, Assavacheep P, Samngamnim S, My TH, An VTT, Simjee S And Chuanchuen R. 2022.
-Plasmid‑mediated colistin resistance and ESBL production in Escherichia coli from clinically healthy and sick pigs.
+Trongjit S, Assavacheep P, Samngamnim S, My TH, An VTT, Simjee S and Chuanchuen R. 2022.
+Plasmid-mediated colistin resistance and ESBL production in Escherichia coli from clinically healthy and sick pigs.
 Nature Portfolio Scientific Reports 12:2466. https://doi.org/10.1038/s41598-022-06415-0

 De Jong A, El Garch F, Hocquet D, Prenger-Berninghoff E, Dewulf J, Migura-Garcia L, Perrin-Guyomard A, Veldman KT, Janosi S, Skarzynska M, Simjee S, Moyaert H and Rose M. 2022.
 European-wide antimicrobial resistance monitoring in commensal Escherichia coli isolated from healthy food animals between 2004 and 2018.
 Journal of Antimicrobial Chemotherapy.